Welcome to The Warrior Within Float Project

 The program focuses on open sharing of experiences, fostering trust and deep connections among the participants.
 Following the float sessions, which can feel like walking the gauntlet for some, counseling begins immediately while the veteran is still in a raw state, often feeling disoriented.
 An experienced float professional guides them delicately towards clarity, encouraging self-discovery and addressing any emerging issues.
 The revelations that surface from the depths of the mind can be profound, potentially reshaping one's understanding of past traumas and providing an opportunity for healing.

-But how can this project help more than three Vets at a time?
-This is an international project; a float tank can be arranged in almost any state or country.
+But how can this project reach and help more than three veterans at a time?
+The Warrior Within Float Project is an international endeavor, with float tanks available in most states and countries.

-Mahalo nui loa for your support.
+Mahalo Nui Loa for your support

 Inside the float tank.
 Stay tuned for live float sessions on Patreon.
 Watch as guests return to the womb-like atmosphere of the float tank, join in and witness their recovery